solineboussard1/bias-probing-app/README.md

 ### Key Capabilities

-- **Prompt Generation**
+- **Prompt Generation:**
-  Dynamically builds queries based on a combination of user-selected parameters, such as primary issues, recommended patterns, and demographic details.
+  Dynamically builds queries based on a combination of user-selected parameters, such as perspective, question type, and demographic details.
 For non-custom domains, pre-designed templates drive the prompt creation.
-When the custom domain is chosen, users supply propmts and relevant information.
+When the custom domain is chosen, users supplies prompts and relevant information.
-- **Model Integration**
+- **Model Integration:**
-  Supports multiple providers (OpenAI, Anthropic, HuggingFace, Deepseek, Mistral) by mapping each chosen model to its respective API.
+  Supports multiple providers (OpenAI, Anthropic, HuggingFace, Deepseek, Mistral) by mapping each chosen model through the users API keys.
 - **Concept Extraction and Batch Processing:**
-  Leverages a complex pipeline that collects responses and groups these responses based on demographic segments.
-This multi-step extraction process supports:
+  Leverages pipeline collects responses and groups these responses based on demographic segments.
+Then multiple machine learning techniques are run to analyze the text including:
-  - **LLM-based extraction:** Quickly extracts relevant concepts from responses.
+  - **LLM-based extraction:** Extracts relevant concepts from responses.
   - **Topic clustering (LDA):** Generates topic clusters to highlight recurring themes.
-  - **Embeddings extraction:** Analyzes response relationships for deeper insights.
+  - **Embeddings extraction:** Analyzes semantic response relationships for deeper insights.
-- **Result Aggregation and Storage:**
-  The tool aggregates all responses, associated metadata, and computed insights into a final analysis result.
-This includes summarizing the number of prompts generated, capturing demographic details, and generating a unique timestamped record for easy reference and download.

 ## How to Use the Tool
 ### 1. Configure Your Analysis

 1. **Select a Model & Domain**
    - Choose from supported models (e.g., GPT variants, Claude, Mistral).
-   - Pick a domain: _healthcare_, _finance_, _education_ or **custom**.
+   - Pick a domain: healthcare_, finance_, education_ or custom.

 2. **Define Parameters**
-   - ​For pre‑defined domains: select primary issues, recommendation patterns, baseline templates, perspectives (First/Third/Hypothetical), demographic filters (gender, age, ethnicity, socioeconomic), question types (Open‑Ended, True/False, Multiple Choice), and relevance options (Relevant/Irrelevant).
+   - ​For pre‑defined domains: select primary issues, question types (Open‑Ended, True/False, Multiple Choice), relevance options (Relevant/Irrelevant), recommendation patterns (if true/false or multiple choice is selected), relevant statements (if relevant category is selected) demographic filters (gender, age, ethnicity, socioeconomic).
    - ​For **custom** domain: you’ll upload your own prompts (see next step).

 3. **Upload Your Own Prompts (Custom Domain only)**